Balagangadhar/cheatsheets/AWS-DVA-C01/README.md

 - Compatible only with Linux based AMI not windows
 - No capacity planning required, scales automatically
 - Higher pricing point than EBS
+## Scalabilty & High Availability
+- Vertically scalability means increasing size of the instance for eg. t2.micro to t2.large.
+Eg systems RDS, ElastiCache can scale veritically
+- Horizontal Scalability means increasing the number of instances, it implies distributed systems
+### Elastic Load Balancer
+- Managed load balancer
+- There are 4 types of load balancers
+#### Classic Load Balancer
+- Supports TCP(Layer ), HTTP & HTTPS(Layer 7)
+- Health checks are TCP or HTTP based
+- Fixed hostname
+- Cookie name is AWSELB
+- Cross zone load balancing(Equally balancing across all AZs) is disabled by default.
+No charges for inter AZ data if enabled
+- Supports only one SSL, must use multiple CLB for multiple hostname with multiple SSL certicates
+#### Application Load Balancer
+- Layer 7
+- Supports Http/2 and websocket and also redirects
+- Can rounte based on path, hostname, query string, header
+- Great for container based applications(Like Docker, ECS)
+- Target couprs are EC2 instances, ECS tasks, Lambda functions, private ip addresses
+- Application servers don't see the ip of the client directly.
+Use X-FOrwarded-For header for that.
+X-Forwarded-Port, proto for port and protocal
+- Cookie name is AWSALB
+- Cross zone load balancing(Equally balancing across all AZs) is enabled by default.
+No charges for inter AZ data if enabled
+- Old Gen
+- Supports multiple listeners, uses SNI(Server Name Indication) for hostname with multiple SSL certificates
+#### Network Load Balancer
+- Layer4
+- Used for extreme perforamnce
+- Target groups : EC2, private IP addresses, ALBs
+- Cross zone load balancing(Equally balancing across all AZs) is disabled by default.
+Incor charges for inter AZ data if enabled
+- Supports multiple listeners, uses SNI(Server Name Indication) for hostname with multiple SSL certificates
+#### Gateway Load Balancer
+- Operates at Layer 30 ip pockets
+- Target groups EC2 and private ips
+### Auto Scaling Group(ASG)
+- Scales out(Add EC2 instances) Scales in(remove EC2 instances)
+- Automatically register new instances to load balancer
+- ASG are free(Only pay for underlying EC2 instances)
+- Attributes
+  - Launch template( With which EC2 should be launched, it has ami type, ec2 user data, ebs volumes, ssh etc)
+  - Mini Size, Max Size, Initial Capacity
+  - Scaling Policies
+- Metrics such as avg CPU are computed for the overall ASG instances
+- Dynamic Scaling
+  - Target Tracking Scaling : Eg. average ASG CPU to stay around 40$
+  - Step Scaling : Eg. When alrm is triggered then add 2 units
+  - Scheduled Actions : Increase min capacity to 10 at 3pm on Fridays
+- Predictive Scaling : Forecast load and schedule
+- Good metrics to scale on are CPUUtilization, RequestCountPerTarget, Average Network In/Out etc
+- Scaling Cooldowns
+  - After scaling activity happens, you are in the cooldown period(Default 300 seconds)
+  - During cooldown perios ASG will not launch or terminate additional instances
+  - Use ready to use AMI to redue configuration time in order to be serving request faster and reduce cooldown period
+## Database Services
+### RDS
+- Managed Service
+- Can't SSH into RDS instances
+- Increase storage dynamically(You have to set Maximum Storage Threshold)
+### RDS Read Replicas
+- Up to 5 read replicas, within AZ, Cross AZ or Cross Region
+- Replication is Async so reads are eventually consistent
+- Applications must update the connection string to leverage read replics
+- In AWS data goes from one az to another, there is a network cost but for RDS read replicas within region is free
+## Aurora
+-  AWS proprietary technology(Not open sourced), costlier than RDS
+-  Both postgres and mysql are supported as Aurora DB
+-  AWS cloud optimized
+-  Storage automaticcally grows in increments of 10GB up to 128 TB
+-  Can have 15 replicas
+### ElastiCache
+- Managed Redis or Memcached
+- Caches are in-memory with really high perofrmance and low latency
+- Using ElastiCache involves heavy application code changes
+- Do not support IAM authentication
+- Data is partitioned across shards
+## Route 53 Section
+- DNS and domain registrar
+- DNS record types
+  - A : Maps a hostname to IPv4
+  - AAAA : Maps a hostname to IPv6
+  - CNAME : Maps a hostname to another hostname, target hostname must have A or AAAA record, can t create CNAME for top nodes(eg. cang create eg.com but www.eg.com is possible)
+  - NS : Name Servers for the hosted zone , control how traffic is routed for a domain
+  - Other advanced record types like SRV etc
+-  Hosted Zones
+  - A container for records that defned how to route traffic to a domaon and its sub domains
+  - Public Hosted Zones : Contains records that specific how to route traffic on the internet
+  - Private HOsted Zone
+  - $.50 per month per hosted zone
+- Alias Records
+  - TTL mandatory for each DNS except Alias records
+  - You cannot set an alias recordfor an EC2 DNS name
+- Routing policies
+  - Simple, weighted, failover, latency based, geolocation, multi-value answer, geoproximity

+## VPC
+- Private network to deploy resources.
+- Subnets allow you to partition your network inside VPC, pubcli and private subnets are available.
+- To define access to the internet and between subnets we use Route Tables
+- Internet Gateways help VPC instances connect with internet
+- NAG gateways(AWS managed) and NAT instances (Self managed) allow your instances in your private subnets to access the internet while remainign private
+### Network ACL
+- A firewall which controls traffic from and to subnet
+- Can have ALLOW and DENY rules
+- Are attached at the subnet level
+- Rules only include IP addresses
+- Stateless, return traffic must be explicitely allowed by rules
+### VPC Flow Logs
+- Capture information about IP traffic going into your interfaces, VPC Flow Logs, Subnet Flow Logs, Elastic Network Interface Flow Logs
+### VPC Peering
+- Connect two VPC, privately using AWS network
+- Make them behave as if they were in the same network
+- Must not have overlapping CIDR(IP address range)
+- VPC Peering connection is not transtive
+### Site-to-Site VPN and Direct Connect(DX)
+- Site to site VPN connect an on-premise VPN to AWS, goes over public internet
+- DX, establish a physical connection between on-premise and AWS, connection is private, tkes at least a month to establish